mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 1. How should one organize and represent configuration in a cluster?
 2. How should one orchestrate changes to that configuration?

-This doc primarily focuses on (1) and the downstream aspects of (2).
+This doc primarily focuses on (1) and the downstream (API server -> Kubelet) aspects of (2).

 ### Organization of the Kubelet's Configuration Type

 In general, components should expose their configuration types from their own source trees.
 The types are currently in the alpha `componentconfig` API group, and should be broken out into the trees of their individual components.
-PR [#42759](https://github.com/kubernetes/kubernetes/pull/42759) reorganizes the Kubelet's tree to facilitate this.
+PR [#42759](https://github.com/kubernetes/kubernetes/pull/42759) reorganized the Kubelet's tree to facilitate this.
+PR [#44252](https://github.com/kubernetes/kubernetes/pull/44252) initiates the decomposition of the type.

 Components with several same-configured instances, like the Kubelet, should be able to share configuration sources.
 A 1:N mapping of config-object:instances is much more efficient than requiring a config object per-instance.
 As one example, we removed the `HostNameOverride` and `NodeIP` fields from the configuration type because these cannot be shared between Nodes - [#40117](https://github.com/kubernetes/kubernetes/pull/40117).